ivanch/haven/README.md

 #### Miscellaneous namespaces

-- lab (A playground/sandbox namespace)
+- lab (a playground/sandbox namespace)
-    - nfs-pod (for testing and accessing NFS mounts through NFS)
+    - nfs-pod (for testing and accessing NFS mounts)
 - metallb-system
     - MetalLB components
 - cert-manager
-    - Cert-Manager components
+    - cert-manager components

-## Todo:
+## Todo
-- Move archivebox data to its own PVC on NAS
+- Move ArchiveBox data to its own PVC on the NAS
-- Move uptimekuma to `infra` namespace
+- Move Uptime Kuma to the infra namespace
-- Add links to each application docs
+- Add links to each application's documentation
 - Add links to server scripts
-- Move alloy to `monitoring` namespace
+- Move Alloy to the monitoring namespace
-- Change `loki`, `grafana`, and `prometheus` to Helm chart installation
+- Install Loki, Grafana, and Prometheus via Helm charts
-- Change loki and prometheus to use PVCs
+- Configure Loki and Prometheus to use PVCs